 Is the Canon T8i a good camera?

 The Canon EOS Rebel T8i is a great camera and is designed for new photographers.
-It has several features to complete advanced photography tasks.
+It has several features to complete advanced photography tasks, but budget-friendly enough to be under $1000.
+It allows full control of your camera with manual adjustment or partial control with aperture and shutter priority.

 Is the Canon T8i full frame?